How do I batch upload feedback file attachments to the Grade Centre for assignments submitted online?

 - You can then extract the student submissions in the original file format in which they were submitted and the Excel file that the package file contains.
 Extract the files to a directory that you can easily locate.

 - Now you can start generating the feedback.
 You might annotate against the original student work in the files that you extracted from the package file or create separate feedback files (e.g. a cover sheet or feedback grid).
-When creating feedback you need to ensure each file is named or resaved using the format of 'fb_studentID'.
+When creating feedback you need to ensure each file is named or resaved using the format of 'fb_username'.
 If you are providing a feedback grid, consider using the HWB Feedback Spreadsheet that will automatically name the feedback files correctly.
 Ensure that you enter the marks for each student in the grade column in the Excel file that you extracted along with the student submissions and save this in the directory along with the feedback files you have created.
+(Please note that you should use Internet Explorer when opening the link to the HWB Feedback Sheet, and then save a copy when it has opened in Excel).

 - You can then begin preparing to upload the feedback files.
 Start by creating a package file containing the feedback files and the Excel file containing the marks.